Grab £45 in free bets with Paddy Power for the York Ebor festival

-We've reached the halfway point as day two of the York Ebor festival is over, but there are still two more days to come and Paddy Power have a new customer offer available.
+Day three of the York Ebor festival is over but there's still one more day to come and Paddy Power have a top betting offer in store for new customers.

 Sign up with Paddy Power through the links provided in this article, and you can get your hands on £45 in free bets.